 Ways to implement IPM in your home vegetable garden

 The following are a few of the things you can do to help your garden produce healthy plants so they can avoid as much pest pressure as possible.
-Some predation is inevitable, but you really can ease the pest pressure by implementing these suggestions into your garden building.
+Some predation is inevitable, but you really can ease the pest pressure by implementing these suggestions in your garden.

 #1 Create healthy soil

-Healthy soil creates healthy plants.
+Healthy soil grows healthy plants.
 And healthy plants are much more resistant to disease and pests than weak plants.

 Now, don’t get me wrong: healthy soil isn’t a magic bullet.
 You can still get predation and sick plants even if you have healthy soil, but not near as much as if your soil is poor.